CadenzaProject/cadenzaproject.github.io/docs/cadenza2/Take Part/cad2_FAQs.md

 We have [extensive resources](../../learning_resources/learning_intro) that provide background information on many aspects: [hearing loss](../../category/hearing-impairment), [hearing aid processing](../../category/hearing-aid-processing), [mixing/remixing](../../category/audio-mixing), and [perceptual testing](../../category/perceptual-testing).
 To see current discussions of the challenge, please join the [Google group](https://groups.google.com/g/cadenza-challenge).

-If you have more questions that aren't covered, please [contact us](http://cadenzachallenge.org/contact).
+### I'm unclear if my approach is within the rules

+Please contact the Cadenza Team via cadenzachallengecontact@gmail.com with details of what you want to do so we can advise.

 ### What data can I use?

-You should be able to find the information on the [Rules](rules) or the [Data Overview](../data/data_overview) page.
+You should be able to find the information on the [Rules](rules) page.

 ### I want to enter the challenge without using the demixing/remixing approach